-Tom Selby maintains a broad-spectrum national litigation practice, with particular focus on patent litigation, professional liability defense, and other civil trial and arbitration matters.
+Tom Selby is Co-Head of the firm’s Patent Litigation practice group and focuses his practice on patent litigation, professional liability defense, and other civil trial and arbitration matters.

-In his pro bono practice, Mr. Selby represents a client on Louisiana’s death row in post-conviction proceedings, and successfully represented an inmate in habeas corpus proceedings appealed from the Louisiana Supreme Court.
-He has also handled matters through the firm’s partnership with the Montgomery County Public Defender’s office, including a jury trial on behalf of a firm client.
+In his pro bono practice, in 2014 Mr. Selby was lead defense counsel in a felony criminal trial in the District of Columbia in which the jury returned a not guilty verdict on all counts.
+He represents a client on Louisiana’s death row in post-conviction proceedings, and successfully represented an inmate in habeas corpus proceedings appealed from the Louisiana Supreme Court.
+He has also handled matters through the firm’s partnership with the Montgomery County Public Defender’s office, including an additional criminal jury trial.

 Mr. Selby lives in Arlington, Virginia with his wife, Deirdre Doyle, and their two children.